Whew, you've finished your landing page design and now it's launched. You're done!

 A/B testing takes setting up a strategy.
 Once you find out what page, goal or KPI to test then your next progression is creating a list of tests.
 An easy way to do this is to create a spreadsheet.
 A few examples of what to test are:

 Copy for your Call to Action (CTA) - Like headlines the action you want users to take is important.
-You’ll have different reactions when your call-to-action says “Get our free eBook” or “Our eBook is a must read now”.
+You’ll have different reactions when your call-to-action says “Download our free eBook today!” or “Our eBook is a must read now”.
+Being direct with a command will let your visitors know what you want them to do.
+The CTA with the exclamation point provokes enthusiasm which can make your visitors excited to take action.

 Call to Action Placement & Styles - Place your call-to-action in different places.
 It will produce different results.
 Along with how it looks like.
 You may want one test using a button and the other as a text link.
 Or your button tested in different colors.